OData/odata.net/_posts/core libraries/2016-01-13-17-36-define-referential-constraints.md

 Come back to the type `Test.Detail`.
 There are two referential constraints here:

- - `Detail.orderId` is the principal property while `DetailedOrder.orderId` is the dependent property.
+ - `DetailedOrder.orderId` is the principal property while `Detail.orderId` is the dependent property.
- - `Detail.customerId` is the principal property while `DetailedOrder.customerId` is the dependent property.
+ - `DetailedOrder.customerId` is the principal property while `Detail.customerId` is the dependent property.

-Create a navigation property `details` with these two constraints.
+Create a navigation property `details`.

 {% highlight csharp %}
 var detailedOrderDetails = detailedOrder.AddUnidirectionalNavigation(
     new EdmNavigationPropertyInfo
     {
         ContainsTarget = true,
+        Name = "details"
         Target = detail,
-        TargetMultiplicity = EdmMultiplicity.Many,
+        TargetMultiplicity = EdmMultiplicity.Many
-        Name = "details",
-        DependentProperties = new[] { orderOrderId, orderCustomerId },
-        PrincipalProperties = new[] { detailOrderId, detailCustomerId }
     });
 model.AddElement(detailedOrder);
 {% endhighlight %}

+Then, create its corresponding partner navigation property on the dependent entity type `detail` with referential constraint.

+{% highlight csharp %}
+var detailDetailedOrder = detail.AddUnidirectionalNavigation(
+    new EdmNavigationPropertyInfo
+    {
+        ContainsTarget = false,
+        Name = "detailedOrder"
+        Target = detailedOrder,
+        TargetMultiplicity = EdmMultiplicity.One,
+        DependentProperties = new[] { detailOrderId, detailCustomerId },
+        PrincipalProperties = new[] { orderOrderId, orderCustomerId }
+    });
+{% endhighlight %}

-Please note that you should **NOT** specify `Customer.id` as the dependent property because the association (represented by the navigation property `details`) is from `DetailedOrder` to `Detail` rather than from `Customer` to `Detail`.
+Please note that you should **NOT** specify `Customer.id` as the principal property because the association (represented by the navigation property `details`) is from `DetailedOrder` to `Detail` rather than from `Customer` to `Detail`.
 And those properties must be specified **in the same order**.

 Then you can query the `details` either by a full key predicate